GabrielDWu/GabrielDWu.github.io/_posts/2022-05-16-adversarial-perturbations.markdown

 - Categorizing robustness to adversarial perturbations into these four types
 - The idea of the orientations of classification boundaries being "correlated"

 Coming up with these four categories helped me understand the relationship between adversarial perturbations and the geometry of classification boundaries.
-I'm pleased with how each of the cateogires can be expressed by a logical formula, the only differences between them being the types and order of the quantifiers.
+I'm pleased with how each of the categories can be expressed by a logical formula, the only differences between them being the types and order of the quantifiers.

 Finally, I want to mention that an obvious way that one could attempt to make a model more robust (i.e. bring it from Category $$i$$ to Category $$i-1$$) would be to re-train it on perturbations of images in $$D$$, either randomly or adversarially.
 The researchers tried this, with limited success -- more details can be found in their paper.
 The paper also describes the algorithm they used to generate adversarial perturbations and a precise way to quantify how correlated the orientations of the classification boundaries are.